 Roses start blooming in May and are usually at their peak in June, but I have recently discovered that some roses thrive well into the Fall.
 One of my favorite places to enjoy roses is—you guessed it—the New York Botanical Garden.
 During a recent visit, I was surprised to learn that the Peggy Rockefeller Rose Garden is home to more than 650 varieties of roses.

 Heirloom roses are believed to be the most fragrant, so of course, they are among my favorites!
 Below are a few of the photos I took.
-I’m planning on visiting again in summer and in the Fall, so stay tuned for more photos.
+I’m planning on visiting again, so stay tuned for more photos.

 Categories: Culture, Green spaces, New York City, Our Times